mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

 1. For each phase, select the campaign you want to associate with this phase of the IP warmup plan.

+    >[!NOTE]
+    >
+    >You cannot select a campaign that is already in use in another IP warmup plan.
+However, the same campaign can be used in one or more phases of the same IP warmup plan.

     ![](assets/ip-warmup-plan-select-campaign.png)

     >[!IMPORTANT]
     >
-    >    * Only the campaigns with the **[!UICONTROL IP warmup plan activation]** option enabled <!--and live?--> are available for selection.
+    >* Only the campaigns with the **[!UICONTROL IP warmup plan activation]** option enabled are available for selection.
 [Learn more](#create-ip-warmup-campaign)
     >
     >* You must select a campaign that uses the same surface as the one selected for the current IP warmup plan.
-    >
-    >* You cannot select a campaign that is already in use in another IP warmup plan.

 1. In the **[!UICONTROL Profile exclusion]** section, you can see that the profiles from the previous runs of that phase are always excluded.
 For example, if in Run #1 a profile got covered in the first 4800 people being targeted, the system will automatically ensure that the same profile doesn't receive the email in Run #2.

-1. From the **[!UICONTROL Campaign audiences excluded]** section, select the audiences from other <!--executed/live?-->campaigns that you want to exclude from the current phase.
+1. From the **[!UICONTROL Campaign audiences excluded]** section, select the campaign audiences from other <!--executed/live?-->campaigns that you want to exclude from the current phase.

     ![](assets/ip-warmup-plan-exclude-campaigns.png)